(Click the pictures for audio)

 I am obsessed with drones.
 They work as realpolitik and metaphysics, which is kind of odd.

-I started a band, Drones Over Keyham.
+I have started a band, Drones Over Keyham.
 We are an all-girl Electro Punk band.
-Our songs are in some ways political and in others, cosmic, usually both at the same time.
+I play electronics and bassy things (sometimes a 303, sometimes a bass guitar).

 Drones Over Keyham were commissioned to close the Plymouth Art Weekender in September 2018.
 We were also ‘fresh find of the week’ on BBC Introducing in May 2018.
 We have been described as ‘the best band in the Plymouth.
 Underground’, which I guess is something.